ashwinvis/phd-thesis/acknowledgements.md

 straightforward to take my mind off work.
 I thank you both for being understanding and staying close.

 Finally, thanks to \emph{Achen} for satisfying my curiosity as a child and for all the care sent this way while I was away.
 Thanks to \emph{Amma} whose words have stayed a constant guiding light.
 Thanks to Asha \emph{chechi} for being awesome and finding time for everyone.
-Thanks to Kalyan \emph{chettan}
-whose words of wisdom has been only limited by time and space.
-Thank you for all being patient and supportive, if only I can make up for all the lost time.
+Thanks to Kalyan \emph{chettan} whose words of wisdom has been only limited by time and space.
+Thank you all for being patient and supportive, if only I can make up for lost time.